thelovelab/tximeta/inst/script/tximeta.knit.md

 ## SRR1565927  SRR1565927         s14        asth       HRV16  SRR1565927
 ```

-Here we show the three matrices that were imported (note, this part
+Here we show the three matrices that were imported.
+(Note: this part
-would need updating for un-reduced inferential variance matrices).
+would need updating for un-reduced inferential variance matrices.)
+(Second note: the downstream packages would need updating of their
+functions or workflows, e.g. `DESeqDataSetFromTximport` needs a little
+update to work with these *SummarizedExperiments* instead of simple lists.)

 ```r